felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/configuration.md

 ## Menu Availability

-In this section, you can decide if you want to make your menu available for delivery, collection, or both.

-You can also set opening and closing times of your store for each day of the week.
-Customers will not be able to order from your Just Eat store outside of these time windows.
+From this section, you can customise the availability of your Just Eat menu.
+For more information, see [Updating the Menu](/apps/just-eat-flyt/updating-menu#availability).

 ## Saving the Configuration